Back to Globe

 Recent Developments

-022 February 2026: M23 conducted drone attack on Kisangani airport; group claimed responsibility, alleging airport used for aerial operations
+022026-02-02: Congolese authorities accused M23 of a drone attack on Kisangani airport; M23 claimed the airport was being used for air operations against its positions.

 Interventions